Slamsneider/SingleTom/README.md

   The `max_tokens` parameter determines how many tokens should be reserved for the response.
 If set to AUTO (default) it will reserve the maximum available tokens for the model.
 Note: You only pay for the actual tokens used and not by how many is reserved for the output.

   ### finish_reason (output)
   The `finish_reason` indicates the reason why the response ended.
 It can be either "stop" or "length". "stop" means that the response had a 'normal' run, while "length" indicates that the response reached the token limit and is incomplete.
-If so then delete some stuff in history and try again.
+If so, then make sure 'max' is 'auto' and/or delete some stuff in history, and then try again.

   ### temperature (parameter)
   The temperature parameter controls the randomness of the response.
 Lower values will result in more predictable responses, while higher values will result in more surprising responses (hallucinations).